 We’re Here to Help You!

-As you can see, Dataiku DSS has a lot of tricks up its sleeves.
+As you can see, Dataiku has a lot of tricks up its sleeves.
 There are numerous options to discover, so do not hesitate to ask the Dataiku Community if you need help.
 Now it’s your turn to build your data pipeline and master any data preparation obstacle you may face!